WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 <img alt="Actuators Installed" src="images/Building Process/Actuators installed.jpg" width="1024x" height="auto"/>

 *Step 4:* Create the IDC connector.
-For this stary by alligning the loose end of the ribbon cable as the picuture below shows.
-Please note the orientation of the header and the allignment of the ribbon: the ribbon is alligned all the way to the right, leaving the leftmots 4 connectors unconnected, relative to the pictured orientation.
+For this start by aligning the loose end of the ribbon cable as the picture below shows.
+Please note the orientation of the header and the alignment of the ribbon: the ribbon is aligned all the way to the right, leaving the leftmost 4 connectors unconnected, relative to the pictured orientation.
 <img alt="Actuators Installed" src="images/Building Process/Connector Setup.jpg" width="1024x" height="auto"/>
 For those of you extra technical, the ribbon should connect to pin 5-16 of the IDC connector.
-If you have been consistent with the orientation when soldering the actuators, yo should have consistent phase across all actuators(not that it matters that much for this application).
+If you have been consistent with the orientation when soldering the actuators, you should have consistent phase across all actuators (not that it matters that much for this application).

 *Step 5:* Place the ribbon cable on the IDC connector, ensuring that the 4 leftmost pins are not connected, as seen below.
 <img alt="Actuators Installed" src="images/Building Process/Connector Alignment.jpg" width="1024x" height="auto"/>

 *Step 6:* Use a crimp tool, a pair of pliers or a vice to squeeze the top of the connector onto the wires.
 It should look something like this:
 <img alt="Actuators Installed" src="images/Building Process/Connector done.jpg" width="1024x" height="auto"/>

 P.S. if the process of making a connector seems poorly explained here, check this [Youtube](https://www.youtube.com/watch?v=EFyFhcmeS2I) tutorial.